Marcin Szyszkowski

 Marcin II Szyszkowski of Clan Ostoja (1554 – 30 April 1630) was a notable Polish priest who attended the Jesuit school of Kalisz and became bishop of Lutsk, Płock and finally of Kraków.
-In the power of the Bishop of Kraków, he also became Prince of Siewierz.
+By virtue of his office as Bishop of Kraków, he also became Prince of Siewierz.

 Life and education

 Szyszkowski was born into a noble family which was part of the Clan of Ostoja.
-After finishing Jesuit school, he furthermore studied in Krakow, Rome, Bologna and Padova.
+After finishing Jesuit school, he furthermore studied in Kraków, Rome, Bologna and Padua.
 His great intellect and humanistic view helped him advance quickly.
-He became chancellor of Piotr Myszkowski, who was bishop of Krakow at the time, and he quickly advanced to the office of Bishop of Luck in 1604, the holy Catholic capital in the area named Christopolis.
+He became chancellor of Piotr Myszkowski, who was bishop of Kraków at the time, and he quickly advanced to the office of Bishop of Luck in 1604, the holy Catholic capital in the area named Christopolis.